-That Council provide an annual amount up to \$3,000, from the 2014/2015 financial year, to the Morawa Education, Industry and Training Alliance for the provision of a traineeship, subject to the following conditions:
+That Council provide an annual amount of up to \$3,000, from the 2014/2015 and 2015/2016 financial years, thereafter to be reviewed as and when required, to the Morawa Education, Industry and Training Alliance for the provision of a traineeship, subject to the following conditions:

-- 1. Priority is given to a student living in the Shire of Mingenew, or if one not available, living in the North Midlands area of the Mid-West. - 2.
-The student to be offered the scholarship must have consistently met high quality school based behavioural and academic standards. - 3.
+- 1. Priority is given to a student living in the Shire of Mingenew, or if one is not available, living in the North Midlands area of the Mid West. - 2.
+The student to be offered the scholarship must have consistently met school based behavioural and applicable academic standards. - 3.
 A representative from the Shire of Mingenew to be involved in the selection process.